Efficient lambda-enhanced gray molasses using an EIT-based laser locking scheme

-In the lower panel of Figure~\ref{fig:raman_inewidth}, we show the final temperature at varying $\delta$, at three different magnetic fields.
-Considering first the case of $B=$, we note that along with the expected dip in $T$ near $\delta=0$ (where the system is Raman resonant, and hence there should be Lambda-enhanced cooling), we find a broader, and lower dip near $\delta=-0.1 \,\Gamma$.
-As the magnetic field is applied, the temperature increases but the Raman resonance remains.
-The broader dip is washed out for $B=100\,\text{mG}$.
+Lastly, in the lower panel of Figure~\ref{fig:raman_inewidth}, we show the final temperature at varying $\delta$, at three different magnetic fields.
+Considering first the case of $B=0$, we note that along with the expected dip in $T$ near $\delta=0$ (where the system is Raman resonant, and hence there should be Lambda-enhanced cooling), we find a broader, low temperature dip between $\delta=-0.2 \,\Gamma$ and $\delta=-0.075 \,\Gamma$.
+For non-zero magnetic fields, the temperature increases but the Raman resonance at $\delta=0$ remains.
+The broad dip is washed out for $B=100\,\text{mG}$.
 Considering all the results shown in figure~\ref{fig:raman_inewidth}, we see that only for fields well below 50 mG, and for linewidths below 50 kHz, Lambda-enhanced cooling below $10\,\upmu\text{K}$ will be obtained.
-We see that the best cooling is observed when $\delta\sim 0.07\,\Gamma$, where we find $T=3.88\,\upmu\text{K}$, and good agreement with our experiment is found at $\delta=-0.1\,\Gamma$, where the model predicts $T=4.9\,\upmu\text{K}$ and we obtain $6.8\pm0.9\,\upmu\text{K}.$
+We see that the best cooling is observed when $\delta\sim -0.07\,\Gamma$, where we find $T=3.88\,\upmu\text{K}$.
+The model is not fully realistic, as it does not incorporate all experimental constraints.
+Therefore, a simplified model that neglects most experimental imperfections is not expected to exactly reproduce the experimental results.
+Good agreement with our experiment is found at $\delta=-0.1\,\Gamma$, where the model predicts $T=4.9\,\upmu\text{K}$ and we obtain $6.8\pm0.9\,\upmu\text{K}.$